WebPlatformForEmbedded/ThunderNanoServicesRDK/PerformanceMetrics/doc/PerformanceMetricsPlugin.md

 <a name="head.Scope"></a>
 ## Scope

-This document describes purpose and functionality of the SecurityAgent plugin.
-It includes detailed specification about its configuration and methods provided.
+This document describes purpose and functionality of the PerformanceMetrics plugin.
+It includes detailed specification about its configuration.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity